mohamadHarith/fuzzymatch/README.md

-# close-enough
+# fuzzymatch

 A Go library that provides fuzzy string matching using cosine-similarity.